Disclosure: SetupRanked earns a commission on purchases made through links on this page, at no extra cost to you.

 8. Turn Off Video for Calls That Don’t Require It

 Not every call needs video.
 Status check-ins, quick clarifications, and informal updates with close colleagues are often more efficient as voice-only calls.
-Camera-off calls eliminate self-monitoring, reduce the need to maintain a professional background, and allow more natural movement.
+Camera-off calls eliminate self-monitoring, remove the need to maintain a professional background, and allow more natural movement and posture changes.

-Establish a team norm: video is default for client calls, new relationships, and collaborative problem-solving.
-Audio-only is acceptable for routine internal updates.
-Making this explicit removes the social pressure to be on camera when it isn’t adding value.
+Establish a team norm explicitly: video for client calls, new relationships, and collaborative problem-solving.
+Audio-only for routine internal updates.
+Making this explicit removes the social pressure to be on camera when it adds no value.

 9. Enable Platform Noise Suppression

 All major video platforms include AI-powered noise suppression that filters keyboard clicks, fan noise, HVAC hum, and background conversation.
-The settings are typically off or on low by default.
+Most are off or set to low by default — which means you’re broadcasting unfiltered audio unless you’ve changed this.

 In Zoom: Settings → Audio → Background Noise Suppression → “High.”
-In Google Meet: the three-dot menu → Settings → Audio → enable “Noise cancellation.”
+In Google Meet: three-dot menu → Settings → Audio → enable “Noise cancellation.”
 In Teams: Settings → Devices → Noise Suppression → “High.”
-This is a free, immediate quality upgrade that reduces listener fatigue without any hardware change.
+Free.
+Immediate.
+Do it today.

 10. Consider an All-in-One Video Bar for a Clean Setup

-Managing separate webcam, microphone, speaker, and lighting cables adds friction to every call — adjusting one element often moves another.
+Managing separate webcam, microphone, speaker, and lighting cables adds low-grade friction to every call — adjusting one device often shifts another.
 An all-in-one video bar mounts to your monitor and handles all four functions from a single USB-C cable.

 AnkerWork B600 Video Bar